Campus Improvement Plan

 Evaluation Data Sources:

-Grades 1 and 2: Spring Branch Literacy Checkpoints (Baseline Year)
+Grades 1 and 2: Amira Reading Mastery (ARM) BOY to EOY (Baseline Year)

-Strategy's Expected Result/Impact: Improved reading achievement
+Strategy's Expected Result/Impact: Higher academic achievement

 Staff Responsible for Monitoring: Administration, ILT